openshift/bootkube/Documentation/development.md

 Commenting on the PR:

--   `ok to test`: whitelists an external contributor's PR as safe to test.
+-   `ok to test`: allowlists an external contributor's PR as safe to test.
 -   `coreosbot run [job_name]`: re-runs the named job.
 The job name is always the same as the build context reported to GitHub.
 So if there is a failed build for `tku-bootkube-e2e-calico`, you can re-trigger it by commenting, `coreosbot run tku-bootkube-e2e-calico`.